In almost all business environment, the ability to negotiate successfully is vital to both our professional and personal lives.

 It is impossible to avoid negotiating with others.
 Negotiation involves business deals with other organisations or reaching an agreement with another party within the same organisation.

-Some of the time in this programme will be taken up by negotiation simulations.
+Some of the time in this course will be taken up by negotiation simulations.
 These simulated negotiation setting is one of the few opportunities participants will ever have in which they make mistakes and learn how a bargaining situation may be better handled, without having to suffer some cost.
 The simulations will also allow participants to compare ‘real’ negotiation experience with how various analytic frameworks predict negotiators will behave.

 By the end of the course, the participants will